MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-WebServicesVirtualDirectory.md

 ```

 ### -ExternalUrl
-!!!
-Exchange Server 2010, Exchange Server 2013

-The ExternalUrl parameter specifies the host name used to connect to the Exchange server from outside the firewall.
-This setting is also important when Secure Sockets Layer (SSL) is used.

-!!!
-Exchange Server 2016

 The ExternalURL parameter specifies the URL that's used to connect to the virtual directory from outside the firewall.

 This setting is important when Secure Sockets Layer (SSL) is used.

 ```yaml
 Type: Uri